Olympics-Boxing-Harrington, Price win women's gold; Cruz takes men's lightweight title | Sports-Games

 The 31-year-old showed her experience late on, coming inside to land to the body before clinching to tie up Ferreira and prevent her from striking back as she became the first Irish woman to win gold since Katie Taylor in 2012.
 "I have no words.
 The hard work, the dedication, the sacrifice that’s gone into this, the lonely moments.
 The tears," an emotional Harrington told reporters.
 "My family knows.
 My coach knows.
 I'm crying because of the sense of relief.

 "I never had any expectations (of gold).
 I just came in expecting to perform," she added.
-Cuba's Cruz won the first round comfortably but dropped the second.
+Cuba's Cruz won the first round of the men's lightweight gold comfortably but dropped the second.
 He saved the best for last, however, picking off Davis to take the title.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)